-I had a whale-y good time coming up with the pattern for Wanda the Whale and Ned the Narwal.
+I had a whale-y good time coming up with the crochet whale pattern for Wanda the Whale and Ned the Narwal.
 This is my first published amigurumi pattern that I’ve designed that isn’t a cactus so I’m pretty excited about these guys.
-They are easily customized by adding bows, eyelashes etc. and they would make a cute baby shower gift or child’s gift.
+This crochet whale pattern is easily customized by adding bows, eyelashes etc. and they would make a cute baby shower gift or child’s gift.
 (If you are giving as a gift to a child, I would recommend embroidering eyes as safety eyes can be dangerous for young children).

 I feel like I can’t move in my house without finding one of these guys laying around.
 Once my kids saw what I was making, they each wanted one.
 Add in the extras I made to test the pattern and get it just right and there are a lot of whales.
 So I’m happy to say that I finally have it done and I won’t be making any more whales (at least for a week or two because I have a whale of a time making them).

-For this pattern you’ll need to know how to make a magic circle, single crochet, slip stitch, single crochet increase and single crochet decrease.
-Althought not necessary, you should know how to do the ultimate finish to get the best looking end to your tail fins.
-Planet June has a great tutorial and I highly recommend checking it out if you don’t already know how to do this technique.
-Check out Planet June’s Ultimate Finish Tutorial here.
+For this crochet whale pattern you’ll need to know how to make a magic circle, single crochet stitches, slip stitch, single crochet increase (SC INC) and single crochet decrease (SCDEC – check the notes for a tip on this stitch).
+Although not necessary, you should know how to do the ultimate finish to get the best looking end to your tail fins.
+Check out my ultimate finish tutorial here.

 Wanda the Whale and Ned the Narwhal are made from the same pattern, just done in different colours and Ned is given a tusk to make him a Narwhal.
 I hope you enjoy making your own whales.
 Share them on Instagram by tagging me or using the hashtag #theloopylamb.